-Expect to see results within a month when practicing regularly and complete the Spyders within a year, usually it takes between 6-12 months until you can stop practicing the Spyder.
-The results you’ll get are unbelievable.
+Expect to see results within a month when practicing regularly, keep going beyond the first month and the results you’ll get are truly unbelievable.

 To be continued…

 PS.
 There is a common idea that the Spyder should be varied in the left hand by playing 1324, 1423 etc instead of just 1234.

 This would be a pointless exercise, save yourself the headache and just stick to 1234, there is no point to memorize an unmusical pattern!